 - Anesthetic gases

 The most important thing you can do is know the hazards that are present in your work place so you can make an informed decision regarding whether you want to choose to continue working with those products.
 The Helpful Link section contains several web sites with valuable information.
-The University of Bath, California Department of Health Services and UC Davis are especially helpful.
+UC Davis is especially helpful.